-I am teaming up with Rachel Roddy for two spring Testaccio jaunts.
-They are on Wednesday 18 April and Friday 25 May (booking details in links).
-This time it’s the season for quite the Roman-est of all spring vegetables, carciofi.
+I am teaming up once again with Rachel Roddy for three spring Testaccio jaunts.
+They are on Friday 20 March, Friday 3 April, and Friday 15 May (booking details in links).
+This time we’ll be talking all about carciofi, every Roman’s favourite vegetable.
 Artichokes will play a big part in the day.
-As well, of course, as the broken pots or cocci, of Monte Testaccio.
-Cocci e carciofi.
+As well, of course, as the cocci or broken pots of Monte Testaccio.
+Cocci e Carciofi.

 Rome was famously founded on seven hills.
-Just outside the boundary of the most ancient incarnation of the city, beyond these hills, my geological map of the city shows a curious area of cross-hatching.
-A hill made not of the volcanic detritus of the seven, but of junk: a by-product of the human activity of Rome’s ancient past.
+Just outside the boundary of its most ancient incarnation, beyond these hills, my geological map of the city shows a curious area of cross-hatching.
+A hill Unlike the seven, made not of the detritus of volcanic eruptions before the dawn of time, but of junk: a by-product of the human activity of Rome’s ancient past.
 This is the Monte Testaccio, or the Monte dei Cocci.
-Its names come respectively from “testae”, the Latin name for the pottery shards which make it up, and “cocci” the modern Roman term for the same.
+Its names come respectively from “testae”, the Latin name for the pottery sherds which make it up, and “cocci” the modern Roman term for the same.

 By the first century, Rome had a population of over a million people.
 With this unprecedented population came the same practical concerns of modern cities: water supply, housing, public order, and of course what to do with the rubbish.

-It was at the river port, just down river from the city proper, that imports were unloaded, and that amphorae were emptied of their wares in their millions.
-One of the major imports was olive oil, largely imported from Roman provinces in modern day Andalusia and Libya.
-Used not only in cooking, but also as fuel for lamps, and for personal hygiene, it arrived at the metropolis in vast quantities.
+It was at the river port, south-west of the city proper, that imports were unloaded.
+Here amphorae were emptied of wares in their millions.
+One of the major imports was olive oil.
+Used not only in cooking, but also as fuel for lamps, and for personal hygiene and cosmetics, it arrived at the metropolis in vast quantities.
 The terracotta pots in which it was transported were disposable.
 This ancient landfill site is testament to Roman ingenuity, and to the practicalities which underpinned the much celebrated grandeur of the Imperial city.
 They had rubbish to dispose of too.

-The new capital was seen as an opportunity to create a modern city, liberated from the shackles of its own ancien régime.
+In the late nineteenth century, following the Unification of Italy, Rome would become a new capital.
+It was to be a modern city, liberated from the shackles of its own (papal) ancien régime.
 Boulevards were cut through the higgledy-piggledy tangle of ancient, medieval, and Renaissance streets.
-Cutting edge technology was embraced, and along the river south of the city centre, where once the ancient port had been, an electric power station, a gasworks, and, at the foot of the ancient rubbish dump, a state-of-the-art abattoir were built.
+Cutting edge technology was embraced.
+Along the river–where once the ancient port had been–an electric power station, a gasworks, and, at the foot of the ancient rubbish dump, a state-of-the-art abattoir were built.

 Testaccio would once again feed the city.
 The abattoir moved to new premises in the 1970s, but the area has firmly remained at the heart of Roman cuisine, especially the quinto quarto, the “fifth quarter”, so beautifully described by Rachel Roddy in her award winning book Five Quarters (published in the USA as “My Kitchen in Rome”).